(Article last updated: June 21, 2017)

 The party events begin at 7 p.m. and end at midnight.
 People with event tickets can enter Magic Kingdom as early as 4 p.m.* to enjoy the park in its "regular" state before the party officially kicks off at 7.
 You do not need a regular park ticket to visit Magic Kingdom on this day if you have a party ticket and arrive at 4 or later.

 *If you do not go to another park this day and enter Magic Kingdom at 4 p.m. with your party ticket, you can make FastPass+ reservations ahead of time for 4-7 p.m.
 FastPass+ isn't available once the party officially begins at 7.

-Here is the map for the 2016 Mickey's Very Merry Christmas party.
+This was the map for the 2016 Mickey's Very Merry Christmas Party.

 (Click to view the full-sized PDF)